-I conclude that in 2019 organisations should spend about 7-12% of revenue on marketing, and up to 50% of that on digital marketing, on average.
+I conclude that in 2021 organisations should spend about 7-12% of revenue on marketing, and up to 80% of that on digital marketing, and about 1/3 of this on marketing technology.
 I base this on my review of a number of industry studies to analyse how much you should spend on your marketing.

-I started with two most reputable works, the Gartner annual CMO Spend Survey of 600 marketing leaders in N. America & the UK; and The CMO Survey, an independent research by the World Market Watch llc, sponsored by the American Marketing Association a.o.
+I started this research in 2014, with 6 different sources.
+Today’s findings are based on the two most reputable works, the Gartner annual CMO Spend Survey of 600 marketing leaders in N. America & the UK; and The CMO Survey, an independent research by the World Market Watch llc, sponsored by the American Marketing Association a.o.

 What did I find?